-Overwatering is a common problem that affects plants; only a few people note it.
+Overwatering is a common problem that affects plants, only few people take note of it.
 They believe that under-watering is more damaging to their plants than over-watering.

 Overwatering can cause severe damage to Hoya plants.
-Overwatering results in a plant soil not being able to drain correctly, making the earth soggy and waterlogged for an extended period.
+Overwatering result to a plant soil not to drain properly, making the earth soggy and waterlogged for an extended period.

 Your Hoya plant may experience root rots if overwatered.
 The plants’ roots die due to a lack of oxygen caused by waterlogged soil.
-Making the Hoya plant stop growing.
+Making Hoya plant to stop growing.